Yang Bang-ean: Personal life

-His father named him Yang Bang-ean (양방언, 梁邦彦, Japanese name: Kunihiko Ryō), which has three meanings: Yang(梁), the symbol of a family line; Bang (邦), representing many countries, simply his dad's wish him to interact with many people worldwide; and Ean (彦), a common letter in Japanese names to respect Japanese sentiment as the family was living in the country.
+His father named him Yang Bang-ean (양방언, 梁邦彦, Japanese name: Kunihiko Ryō), which has three meanings: Yang(梁), the symbol of a family line; Bang (邦), representing many countries, simply his dad's wish him to interact with many people worldwide; and Ean (彦), a common character in Japanese names to respect Japanese sentiment as the family was living in the country.
 At the one of interviews in 2007, he stated that the only thing he regretted when he became a successful artist was that his father had to pass away before his success as a musician.

 Yang Bang-ean had been living with his nationality of North Korea over 30 years.
 However, he had to give up his citizenship to North Korean in 1999 as it was difficult to work overseas while holding a North Korean citizenship.

 Yang Bang-ean first met his wife at a party she was throwing.
 He married her when he was in his mid-thirties after being in a relationship for approximately 10 years.

 He currently lives in Karuizawa, Nagano in order to relax from the busy city life and concentrate on music.